davidpirts/CIFAR10-without-convolutions/README.md

 After experimenting with different configurations, we (quite expectedly) conclude that the medium-depth dense networks perform best -- the one with 2 hidden layers achieves 55% validation accuracy.
 Deeper networks---in the present case, the one with 20 hidden layers---do not help performance much, only introducing extra standard issues such as higher rates of overfitting and vanishing gradients (with the exception of self-normalizing nets, of course).
 Taking care of the latter problems leads to significantly longer training times.

-Some of the code follows [A. Geron's book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/)
+Some of the code is inspired by [A. Geron's book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/)